swentel/indieweb/README.md

 - indieweb-get-webmentions-from-webmention-io (iwio): allows you to get webmentions for one url and optionally save them if they do not exist yet.

+## Hooks

+Several hooks are available, see indieweb.api.php

 ## Want to help out ?

 Great!
 Check the issue queue at https://github.com/swentel/indieweb/issues